 The Bright young man was going to go on a trip around the world until he came down with some sort of infection and had to cancel his plans for traveling.

-Although “bright” and “trip” start with the same stressed vowel sound (the first letter is capitalized), they are
+Although “bright” and “trip” start with the same stressed vowel sound (the first letter is capitalized).